sublimelsp/LSP-intelephense/README.md

 Language server related bugs report [here](https://github.com/bmewburn/intelephense-docs).

 > NOTE: This plugin wouldn't be possible if intelephense didn't exist.
 So if you find it useful, support the [man](https://github.com/bmewburn) who took the time to make it.
-Start it on [github](https://github.com/bmewburn/intelephense-docs), or show you appreciation by buying the [licence](https://intelephense.com/).
+Star it on [github](https://github.com/bmewburn/intelephense-docs), or show you appreciation by buying the [licence](https://intelephense.com/).